melisilva/proj2-rc/Experiment 3 (remote).md

 1. **(Cisco) How to configure a static route in a commercial router?**

-   To configure a static route in a commercial route, we need three values: <u>the IP of the network we are trying to access</u>, <u>its mask</u> and <u>the IP of the port to use as a gateway</u>.
+   To configure a static route in a commercial router, we need three values: <u>the IP of the network we are trying to access</u>, <u>its mask</u> and <u>the IP of the port to use as a gateway</u>.
 That way, the packet, once it arrives to the router, will be redirected to the correct adjacent router.